-Table VI shows the feature-value pairs with the highest probability from six topics in the OTM model trained with 200 topics.
-We choose these six topics from two years period, so that we can see the topics are changed over time but still keep some similarities.
-For example, let us look at Topic 20 in 2008 and Topic 11 in 2009, they are all about the area of North China, but the price is higher and the days is shorter in 2009.
-Also, if we focus on a certain tourist group, such as middle-aged female in Topic 11 and 12, we can find that this group have two different types of consumption tendency.
+Table VI shows the feature-value pairs with the highest probability from six topics in OTM trained with 200 topics.
+We choose these six topics from a 2-year period, so that we can see the topics are changed over time but still keep some similarities.
+For example, let us look at Topic 20 in 2008 and Topic 11 in 2009; they are all about the area of North China, but the price is higher and the number of days is shorter in 2009.
+Also, if we focus on a certain tourist group, such as middle-aged female in Topic 11 and 12, we can find that this group has two different types of consumption tendency.
 Then, different groups with different characteristics also have different travel interests.
-As shown in Topic 35 and 55, some older men tend to travel in Southeast Asia in Spring, and some middle-aged women like to cost more time in Summer also in Southeast Asia.
-The above observation agrees with the statistical results as shown in Fig. 1(b).
+As shown in Topic 35 and 55, some older men tend to travel in Southeast Asia in spring, and some middle-aged women like to spend more time in the summer in Southeast Asia.
+This observation agrees with the statistical results as shown in Figure 1(b).
 Based on the correlations among the feature-value pairs, all the topics can be understood as the latent interests of tourists.
-This suggests that the OTM model can precisely capture the user preferences.
+This suggests that OTM can precisely capture the user preferences.